Students! Please Note: There are new regulations about repeating courses. Students will only be allowed to take a course 3 times for

 An introduction to principles of chemistry, with an emphasis on mathematical applications.
 Topics include atomic structure, chemical reactions, gram-mole-atom conver-sions, stoichiometry, aqueous solutions, concentrations, titration, limiting reactants, gas behavior, kinetic molecular theory, bonding, molecular structure, quantum theory, and coordination chemistry.
 Prerequisites: High school chemistry or its equivalent or CHEM 110 and two years of High School algebra or college equivalent.
 CSU and UC transferrable.
 5 units.

 General Chemistry 2 (CHEM 121)

 A continuation of CHEM 120.
-Topics include solutions, acid-base and redox equilibria, thermodynamics, kinetics, pH, buffers, solubility product, complex ions, electrochemistry, biochemistry and nuclear chemistry.
+Topics include solutions, acid-base and redox equilibria, thermodynamics, kinetics, pH, buffers, solubility product, complex ions, thermo-dynamics, electrochemistry, biochemistry and nuclear chemistry.
 Prerequisite: CHEM 120.
 CSU and UC transferrable.
 5 units.